ubvu/vu101advice/analysis.md

 ### Products & services

+We provide researchers with ready-to-analyze data and the hardware needed for the analysis.
+We make sure that methods, techniques or code used in analysis are available for reuse by others.
+We provide training in research data and digital scholarship.

 * provide bespoke data
     * We consult with the researcher to make sure we have a thorough understanding of the research question(s).
 We then provide the necessary data from online resources.
 Data are cleaned and consistent.
 * access to hardware